After-Shock/Cloudbox-wiki/FAQ.md

 1. Select "Ubuntu Xenial" as the distribution.

-1. Click on the server when it's ready.
+1. Click the server on the list.

 1. Under "ADVANCED OPTIONS", click "SHOW".